DotPhiB/DynDnsProxy/README.md

 If you run this image locally and call it with explicit docker-host ip, there should be no issue.

-If you want to have an external proxy or need https and/or authentication for some reason, you can use a reverse-proxy (e.g. nginx) to add that.
+If you want to run your proxy with authentication, you can use a reverse-proxy (e.g. nginx) to add that.